 The world is an incredible place.
-It harbours the most wonderful and weird organisms, ranging from bacteria living in black smokers on the ocean floor to huge rain forest trees and, indeed, our own species.
+It harbours the most wonderful and weird organisms.
 In addition to the known diversity, modern genomics are turning up unsuspected diversities of unicellular organisms in all imaginable (and even in unimaginable) habitats.

 What are the processes that give rise to this enormous variety?

 How can we explain how new life forms emerge?

 What affects their distribution in space and time?

 How can we conserve biodiversity in the face of global and local environmental changes?

 How can we manage our resources in a sustainable way?

 This broad-ranging 8 week ‘basics’ course provides an introduction to such questions.
 It consists of 4 modules: